-One and a quarter million ESALs a quarter are applied to the surface of the NCAT Pavement Test Track when the fleet is operational during the middle 2 years of each 3-year research cycle.
+Two and a half million ESALs a quarter are applied to the surface of the NCAT Pavement Test Track when the fleet is operational during the middle 2 years of each 3-year research cycle.
 Weekly, monthly, and quarterly pavement surface condition data collection will continue.
 Web performance reports will be updated to reflect the most recent vetted data.